lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
+- May, 2025, our **HOIGen-1M dataset** for human-object interaction video generation can now be accessed on [Hugging Face](https://huggingface.co/datasets/HOIGen/HOIGen-1M)!
+Welcome to use it!
 - Feb, 2025, **Two papers** about multi-modal generation was accepted by **CVPR 2025**.
 Congratulations to our team and collaborators!
 - February, 2025, our team obtained the **2024 Chinese Association for Artificial Intelligence Wu Wenjun Artificial Intelligence Science and Technology Award, Special Prize for Technology Progress Award (中国人工智能学会吴文俊人工智能科技奖，科技进步特等奖)**.
 [Link](https://caai.cn/index.php?s=/home/article/detail/id/4486.html).
 - January, 2025, we are organizing **The Special Session of Multi-modal Agents for Visual Analysis and Generation** in conjunction with IEEE ICIP.
 Paper submission due is **22 Jan 2024**.
 Welcome submissions!
 [Website](https://2025.ieeeicip.org/special-sessions/)